-Alex Smith heads into his second season as head coach of the Saint Michael's men's lacrosse team in the spring of 2019.
+Alex Smith heads into his third season as head coach of the Saint Michael's men's lacrosse team in the spring of 2020.
 Smith is also the Intramural co-director at the College.

 The Colorado State alum jumped into coaching right out of college.
 While serving as the head assistant coach at the Fort Collins, Colo.-based school between August 2003 and June 2009, Smith and the Rams claimed a national title in 2006.
 The interim head coach for much of the 2009 season, Smith was named head coach later that year and led his alma mater to national crowns in 2012 and 2013 - a 21-0 season - while posting a 98-23 mark over six-plus springs.
 Colorado State claimed Rocky Mountain Lacrosse Conference (RMLC) titles each season between 2010 and 2013.
 Smith was named MCLA National Coach of the Year and RMLC Coach of the Year in both 2010 and 2013.

 After leaving the program in fall 2015, Smith continued to operate the Rams Lacrosse Club, which he founded in 2010.
 With the Rams Lacrosse Club, Smith created programming and infrastructure, and coached his players in five tournaments each year.
 Smith guided the Rocky Mountain High School varsity boys' squad to an 8-8 mark in 2017 during his lone season with the school.